Omega-Void/omega-void.github.io/content/tutorials/binexp-corner-1-bofs.md

 ### Writing code to interact with the Application and Fuzzing

-First of all one thing we need to do is figure out if and here an application is vulnerable.
+First of all one thing we need to do is figure out if and where an application is vulnerable.
 There are two ways to do this, a White Box approach and a Black Box approach.

 In a White Box approach you'd analyze the binary (or the source code) for functions you know are vulnerable to stack buffer overflows.